Networks on O2: virtual operators using their signal ranked

 Useful link: Read our full Sky Mobile network review

-What we like: Identical coverage to O2
+What we like:

-Nice benefits for families and Tesco shoppers
+Extra benefits for Tesco shoppers and families

-What we don't like: No WiFi calling or 4G calling
+What we don't like:

-No hotspot provision
+No WiFi hotspot scheme

 The main thing lacking on Tesco Mobile vs O2 is WiFi calling and 4G calling.
 These kick in when conventional mobile signal is weak (like indoors) and let your phone use WiFi to make/take calls instead.